One of the biggest mysteries when it comes to beards is: Why are there so many guys with ginger beards yet they don’t have red hair?

 Scientists discovered only recently that there is one specific gene, MC1R, that plays a huge role in the development of the red hair.

-It only takes one of the mutated MC1R genes in your body for red hair to appear on different parts of the body.
+It only takes one of the mutated MC1R genes in your body for the red hairs to appear on different parts of the body.

 The Luck of the Draw